 Wake this morning among the Gulf Islands, a rich archipelago in the Strait of Georgia, and a yachter’s paradise.
 Take your pick of perfect spots to kayak, hike, and search for wildlife.

-Sail through Johnstone Strait, one of the foremost viewing areas for orca whales in the northern hemisphere.
+Sail through Johnstone Strait, one of the foremost viewing areas for orcas in the northern hemisphere.
 In the afternoon, land in Alert Bay and make your way to the U'Mista Cultural Centre, home to a stunning collection of potlatch masks created by the Kwakwaka'wakw peoples.
 Walk or ride to the Big House, just a short distance away where the Tsasala Cultural Group puts on a dance and the performers explain the story of the dance movements.

 Desolation Sound, on the north end of British Columbia’s Sunshine Coast, is a mecca for kayakers and small yachts.
 It’s easy to understand why, with its calm, sheltered waters and outstanding natural beauty.
 By kayak there are many isolated bays to poke into and islets that beckon for exploration.
 On land there are meadows and forest trails for hiking.
 Tonight, enjoy Captain’s Farewell dinner.